t-crest/rtems/readme.txt

 In this installation guide we present the steps to install RTEMS 4.10.2 for the Patmos Pasim BSP.
 Additionally, for testing/comparison purposes, we present the same install process for the SPARC Leon3 BSP.
-Currently, only the Leon3 BSP is completely functional.
+Currently, both the Leon3 BSP and the Pasim BSP are completely functional.

 Documentation on RTEMS can be found on: http://www.rtems.org/onlinedocs/releases/ Documentation on version 4.10.2 of RTEMS can be found on: http://www.rtems.org/onlinedocs/releases/rtemsdocs-4.10.2/share/rtems/html/

+As an alternative to this manual installation process, the 'build.sh' script in the T-CREST misc repository automatically goes through all the steps required to instal RTEMS 4.10.2 for Patmos.
+To do so, run the script as follows:

+'./build.sh rtems'

 ==================================